-The end-user of the taxable item bears the cost of the value-added at each step of the formation of that particular item.
-All the services that are provided by the government from the manufacturing to transportation and finally reaching out to the citizens are included.
-In UAE the amount is fixed at 5% of the total cost of the item which is quite reasonable.
-The tourists, if they buy a taxable item also have to pay the Value Added Tax which only fair enough.
+The end-user of the taxable item bears the value-added cost at each step of the formation of that particular item.
+All the services that are provided by the government, from the manufacturing to transportation and finally reaching out to the citizens, are included.
+In the UAE, the amount is fixed at 5% of the item’s total cost, which is quite reasonable.
+If they buy a taxable item, the tourists also have to pay the Value Added Tax, which only fair enough.

 Sectors for application of Value Added Tax

-Value Added Tax is imposed on almost all of the sectors, for example, services, goods, food, restaurants, commercial buildings, hotels, etc. It is also implemented equally on all registered businesses in all zones whether it is the mainland or the free zones.
-However, there are some designated areas that do not come under the jurisdiction of UAE and thus the transportation in between those zones is tax-free.
+Value Added Tax is imposed on almost all sectors, for example, services, goods, food, restaurants, commercial buildings, hotels, etc. It is also implemented equally on all registered businesses in all zones, whether it is the mainland or the free zones.
+However, some designated areas do not come under the UAE’s jurisdiction, and thus the transportation in between those zones is tax-free.

 Return of VAT

 At the end of the year, the tax-registered businesses are obliged to pay ‘VAT Return’ to the government.
-It is thoroughly calculated the total amount of services provided by the government that is used by those businesses and the amount of tax received by the businesses from the consumer end, this is called liability.
-If the difference between both the amounts is positive that is, if the cost the services used is greater than the amount of tax collected then the company has to pay that amount to the Federal Tax Authority (FTA) and if the cost of services used by the company is less, then they are in a position to claim the difference of the amounts back from the Federal Tax Authority (FTA).
+It is thoroughly calculated the total amount of services provided by the government used by those businesses and the amount of tax received by the businesses from the consumer end; this is called liability.
+If the difference between both the amounts is positive, that is, if the cost of the services used is greater than the amount of tax collected, then the company has to pay that amount to the Federal Tax Authority (FTA), and if the cost of services used by the company is less, then they are in a position to claim the difference of the amounts back from the Federal Tax Authority (FTA).

-To claim a return, there is a standard procedure and the person must obey all the protocols.
+There is a standard procedure to claim a return, and the person must obey all the protocols.
 The Taxpayer has to submit an online application on the FAT portal.

 For each type of business and the amount of turnover of a specific company, the time period of the return of VAT is decided.
 If the person fails to deliver, that company has to face serious circumstances under the violation of UAE Tax Laws that could result in imposed fines to start with.

-The standard tax period is quarterly for the business that has the annual turnover below AED 150 million and monthly for those companies having an annual turnover of more than AED 150 million.
+The standard tax period is quarterly for the business with an annual turnover below AED 150 million and monthly for those companies having an annual turnover of more than AED 150 million.

-Implementation of VAT has for UAE, added a source of income for the government which can now spend more on developing and increasing facilities for the citizens.
-A VAT is only beneficial if the consumer buys the taxable items more and more, but it is only fair to clearly mention the items on which VAT id implemented and then let the customer decide whether they should but it or not.
+Implementation of VAT has for UAE added a source of income for the government, which can now spend more on developing and increasing facilities.
+A VAT is only beneficial if the consumer buys the taxable items more and more.
+Still, it is only fair to clearly mention the items on which VAT is implemented and then let the customer decide whether they should but it or not.
 There are other implications of VAT as well.